+- (1) The final state examination is divided as follows: - a) Written parts to be taken in Constitutional Law, Administrative Law, Criminal Law, Civil Law and Business Law - b) Oral parts composed of the defence of a diploma thesis and subject-area state examination.

+(2) With the exception of a resit date, it is not possible to take the defence of the diploma thesis and the subject area state examination separately, while the written parts can be taken separately.
+The defence of the diploma thesis must always precede the subject area state examination with an exception of resitting the former.
+The subject area state examination or the defence of a diploma thesis must be taken by a student as their last part of the state examination.

+- (3) The minimum number of credits is required as follows - a) 60 credits for taking the state examination in Constitutional Law; - b) 180 credits for taking the state examination in Administrative Law; - c) 180 credits for taking the state examination in Criminal Law; - d) 150 credits for taking the state examination in Civil Law; - e) 150 credits for taking the state examination in Business Law; - f) 300 credits for the defence of the diploma thesis, and - g) 300 credits the subject area state examination.

-- (1) The state final examination is divided into the following parts: defence of the diploma thesis, subject area, private law, and public law. - (2) With the exception of a resit date, it is not possible to take the defence of the diploma thesis and the subject area part separately, while the private law and public law parts can be taken separately.
-The defence of the diploma thesis must always precede the subject area part. - (3) The minimum number of credits required for taking the defence of the diploma thesis and the subject area part of the examination is 120. - (4) The subject area part is be taken in the following subject areas: European Law, Financial Law, International Law, Private International Law and International Trade Law, Civil Substantive Law, Civil Procedural Law, Business Law, Labour Law, Legal History, Law and Economics, Law and Politics, Social Security Law, Environmental Law, Roman Law, Administrative Law, Theory of Law, Criminal Law, Constitutional Law, and Theory of State. - (5) The private law part consists of the topics of Civil Substantive Law, Civil Procedural Law, and Business Law.
-The public law part consists of the topics of Criminal Law, Administrative Law, and Constitutional Law. - (6) The minimum number of credits required to take the private law part is 240.
-The minimum number of credits required to take the public law part is 240. - (7) Students are required to acquire at least 300 credits before they can take the last part of the state final examination, whichever it may be.
+(4) The subject area state examination can be taken in the following subject areas: European Law, Financial Law, International Law, Private International Law and International Trade Law, Civil Substantive Law, Civil Procedure, Business Law, Labour Law, Legal History, Law and Economics, Law and Politics, Social Security Law, Environmental Law, Roman Law, Administrative Law, Theory of Law, Criminal Law, Constitutional Law, and Theory of State.